 Don’t Say: “The thee-ay-tar is not a place to be funky!”

 Do Say: “Diverse, creative and bold, the Young Vic is one of the UK’s most exciting theatres.”

 The Young Vic Theatre began in 1970 as an offshoot of the Old Vic, its more venerable sibling situated just down the road.
 Back then, Old Vic boss Laurence Olivier called it “an experimental workshop for authors, actors and producers” – and its reputation for innovation continues today.
 If you’re after socially committed, pioneering and agenda-setting productions, the Young Vic is for you.

 It was conceived as a theatre aimed at younger audiences, offering high-quality productions in an informal setting at an affordable price.
 Primarily, it has performed classic plays produced in innovative ways – but it’s also been a champion of new talent.
 We should also mention it has a great bar too!

 Why should I care?

-The past year has marked a new era for the theatre as Kwame Kwei-Armah takes over as artistic director.
-He has said he wants to reach out to new audiences and talent, enticing people you wouldn’t expect to go to the theatre or write or act, to get involved with “socially relevant” productions.
-He’s also putting the YV’s money where his mouth is by offering £5 tickets for the first preview of every show in the main house.
+Since joining the theatre in 2018, artistic director Kwame Kwei-Armah has ushered in a dynamic new era.
+He’s made it his intention to reach out to new audiences and talent, enticing people you might not expect to go to the theatre or write or act, to get involved with “socially relevant” productions.
+He also put the YV’s money where his mouth is by offering £5 tickets for the first preview of every show in the main house.
 When he says he wants new voices full of “joy and love and energy” to be heard at the Young Vic, could he be thinking of you?!